Part 4.3 (Part 4.4 in the 2007 regs) of the regulations covers workplaces where a 'lead process' is carried out.

 - the dry machine grinding, discing, buffing or cutting by power tools of lead alloys with more than 1% by weight of lead metal;

-4.4.3 Females taken to be of reproductive capacity Because lead is particularly toxic to the unborn child, a female employee working in a lead process is to be treated as being 'of reproductive capacity', unless she provides the employer with a written statement advising the contrary.
+Because lead is particularly toxic to the unborn child, a female employee engaged in a lead process is to be treated as being 'of reproductive capacity', unless she provides the employer with a written statement advising the contrary.

 The employer in workplaces with lead processes has a range of duties.

-The employer must provide information (information, instruction and training; MSDSs and labels) to both job applicants and employees about the health risks and toxic effects associated with lead exposure and the need for, and content of medical examinations and biologicals monitoring.
+The employer must provide information (information, instruction and training; SDSs and labels) to both job applicants and employees about the health risks and toxic effects associated with lead exposure and the need for, and content of medical examinations and biological monitoring.

 The employer must:

-- Control the risks associated with the lead processes according to the hierarchy of control, that is if reasonably practicable, eliminate the risk followed by substitution, isolation, engineering controls or a combination of these.
+184 - Eliminate the risks associated with the lead processes, so far as is reasonably practicable.
+If this is not reasonably practicable, then the employer must reduce the risks according to the hierarchy of control, that is if reasonably practicable: by substitution, isolation, engineering controls or a combination of these.
 If a risk still remains, then the employer must use administrative controls to eliminate the risk, and if a risk STILL remains, only then can appropriate personal protective equipment (ppe) be used.

-- before any changes to the lead process or systems of work;
+- before any significant changes to the lead process or systems of work;

-- after occurance of any notifiable incident under Part 5 of the Act that involves exposure to lead
+- after any notifiable incident under Part 5 of the Act that involves exposure to lead

 - if for any other reason the risk control measures do not adequately control the risk

-- Prohibit eating, drinking, chewing gum or smoking (or carrying smoking-related materials) in any lead processing area
+190 Prohibit eating, drinking, chewing gum or smoking (or carrying smoking-related materials) in any lead processing area and provide appropriate facilities for eating and drinking.

 The employer must:

-Lead-risk jobs are defined as jobs involving a lead process in which the blood level of the worker is reasonably likely to exceed 1.45 µmol/L; or 0.48 µmol/L for female employees of reproductive capacity
+193 Lead-risk work is defined as jobs involving a lead process in which the blood level of the worker is reasonably likely to exceed 1.45 µmol/L (30 micrograms/decilitre); or 0.48 µmol/L (10 micorgrams/decilitre) for female employees of reproductive capacity

 Division 3 - Employee Duties